revilowaldow/IDRotF-Obsidian/Session Notes/2024/07 06 - Session 13.md

 Election going on in [[Goodmead]]

-Dazaan is a memeber of the arcane brotherhood
+Dazaan is a member of the arcane brotherhood

+Figurehead of a demon on a ship

+three tiered gallery

+Made of black obsidian

+Shardalin - nasty stuff

+Liable to be cursed

+Figure head depicts Urtu a Balor Demon that terrorised over a century ago

+Found in Lac Dinnershere